 The University of South Carolina developed the Carolina Scholars Program in 1969 to celebrate the virtues of a world-class education and keep the most academically talented students in state.
 Distinguished by their extraordinary academic talent, exemplary character, and remarkable leadership skills, the Carolina Scholars are outstanding students whose ideas and abilities will shape the world of tomorrow.
 There are more than 80 Carolina Scholars on campus today.
 Through the generosity of the Stamps Family Charitable Foundation, the University of South Carolina was able to expand this program by 25% to 100 students.

-The Stamps Carolina Scholar awards, established in 2013, are the most prestigious in-state undergraduate scholarships at the University of South Carolina.
-Students who accept the scholarships receive automatic entrance into the South Carolina Honors College and an annual stipend of $10,000, which helps cover costs such as tuition, fees, books, and room and board.
+The Stamps Carolina Scholar awards, established in 2013, are the most prestigious in-state and out-of-state undergraduate scholarships at the University of South Carolina.
+Students who accept the scholarships receive automatic entrance into the South Carolina Honors College and an annual stipend of up to $20,000, which helps cover costs such as tuition, fees, books, and room and board.
 The stipends are renewable annually to support the scholars through four years of study.
-Stamps Carolina Scholars also receive an enrichment award of $8,000 to use for high-impact opportunities outside the classroom.
-In addition to the monetary awards, Stamps Carolina Scholars enjoy many benefits, including preferred freshmen housing, parking privileges, a laptop computer or iPad, and a comprehensive calendar of activities and events to complement their academic experience organized by the Office of Fellowships and Scholars Programs.
+Stamps Carolina Scholars also receive an enrichment award of $10,000 to use for high-impact opportunities outside the classroom.
+In addition to the monetary awards, Stamps Carolina Scholars enjoy many benefits, including preferred freshmen housing, parking privileges, a laptop computer, and a comprehensive calendar of activities and events to complement their academic experience organized by the Office of Fellowships and Scholars Programs.

 To be considered for the Stamps Carolina Scholar award, interested students should complete and submit the USC Application and the Honors College/Top Scholars Application by the November 15 deadline.